RedChamomile/final_project/Readme.md

 -  You can import an existing database from imdb.sql or create it at the first start;
 -  Before the first start, we recommend running Tests.java;

+# New  feature

+Added ability to save results to a file (examples in the 'resources' directory)